nmlgc/ReC98/CONTRIBUTING.md

   `goto`, `switch`, `break`, `continue`, or `case`.

-* These inlining rules also apply to C++ class methods, so feel free to declar classes if you keep thinking "overloaded operators would be nice here" or "this code would read really nicely if this functionality was encapsulated in a method".
+* These inlining rules also apply to C++ class methods, so feel free to declare classes if you keep thinking "overloaded operators would be nice here" or "this code would read really nicely if this functionality was encapsulated in a method".
 (Sometimes, you will have little choice, in fact!)
 Despite Turbo C++'s notoriously outdated C++ implementation, [there